everycure-org/matrix/docs/src/onboarding/walkthrough.md

-# Kedro workflow: Data Scientist Daniel
+# Walkthrough: Data Scientist Daniel

 This use case follows the journey of a dataset through the Kedro workflow, from raw data to its use in model training.
 The dataset was added by the hypothetical Data Scientist, Daniel.